Epcot’s Rose and Crown Pub with Fireworks Viewing

 Final Thoughts on Rose and Crown with Fireworks Viewing

 The Rose & Crown Pub is an excellent dining choice in and of itself.
-The food was very good and we really enjoyed the whole experience of eating on the porch overlooking the water.
+The food is very good and we really enjoyed the whole experience of dining there, particular when seated on the porch.

 The combination of a meal that we really enjoyed with such easy access for fireworks viewing was priceless.
 We didn’t have to deal with the crowds at all.